 As you can see, Five Dollar Gold Coins had a very long life.
 They were made at all the operating mints of the time.
 Many rare and scarce Five Dollar Gold Coin dates exist.

-Well struck with satiny gold luster.
+Well struck with bright lustrous surfaces.